Nonsmooth Analysis of Doubly Nonlinear Second-Order Evolution Equations with Non-Convex Energy Functionals: Main result

-\begin{enumerate}[label=(\thesection .E\alph*), leftmargin=3.2em] \item \textbf{Constant domain.} For all $t\in[0,T]$, the functional $\calE_t:V \rightarrow (-\infty,+\infty]$ is proper and sequentially weakly lower semicontinuous with the time-independent effective domain $\DOM(\calE_t)\equiv D \subseteq U$ for all $t\in [0,T]$. \item \textbf{Bounded from below.} $\calE_t$ is bounded from below uniformly in time, i.e., there exists a constant $C_0\in \mathbb{R}$ such that Since a potential is uniquely determined up to a constant, we assume without loss of generality $C_0=0$. \item \textbf{Coercivity.} There exists $\tau_0>0$ such that for every $t\in[0,T]$ and $u_0\in V$ the map has bounded sublevels in $U$. \item \textbf{Control of the time derivative.} For all $u\in D$, the map $t\mapsto \calE_t(u)$ is continuous in $[0,T]$ and differentiable in $(0,T)$ and its derivative $\partial_t\calE_t$ is controlled by the function $\calE_t$, i.e., there exists $C_1>0$ such that
+\begin{enumerate}[label=(\thesection .E\alph*), leftmargin=3.2em] \item \textbf{Lower semicontinuity.} For all $t\in[0,T]$, the functional $\calE_t:U \rightarrow (-\infty,+\infty]$ is proper and sequentially weakly lower semicontinuous with time-independent effective domain $D:=\DOM(\calE_t)\subset U$ for all $t\in [0,T]$.
+Furthermore, the set $D\cap V$ is dense in $D$ in the topology of $U$, and if $\calE_t$ is convex, the interior of $D$ is non-empty. \item \textbf{Bounded from below.} $\calE_t$ is bounded from below uniformly in time, i.e., there exists a constant $C_0\in \mathbb{R}$ such that Since the potential of a function is, if it exists, unique up to a constant, we assume without loss of generality $C_0=0$. \item \textbf{Coercivity.} For every $t\in[0,T]$, $\calE_t$ has bounded sublevel sets in $U$.